rgerkin/recording-artist/README.md

 ### Who uses it? ###

 14 research labs in 4 countries on 3 continents, including labs located at Stanford University, M.I.T., Northwestern University, and Carnegie Mellon.

+### What is Copernicus ###

+Copernicus is a user interface and control system to get a new experimentalist (including undergraduate students) up to speed on patch clamp, allowing them to collect useful data on the very first day!

 ### How can I use it? ###